railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 This appears in the partner contact form in OpenERP.
 Since employees are people that have contracts with your company, it is logical that they have entries like any other partner in your database.
-So enter the name of the employee as a new partner Name and the address in the Partner Contact section of the General tab.
+So enter the name of the employee as a new partner Name and the address.
 Then all of the functions that apply to a partner can also be applied to an employee.
 This is particularly useful for tracking debits and credits in the accounts – so you can track salary payments, for example.

-To help employees encode and validate timesheets and attendances, you can install :mod:`hr_timesheet_sheet` by selecting :guilabel:`Timesheets` in the :guilabel:`Reconfigure` wizard.
+To help employees encode and validate timesheets and attendances, you can install :mod:`hr_timesheet_sheet` by going to the menu :menuselection:`Settings --> Configuration --> Human Resources`..
+And then click on the `Allow timesheets validation by managers`.
-You can then set both an analytic journal and a linked product to this employee in the :guilabel:`Timesheets` tab.
+You can then set both an analytic journal and linked a product to an employee in the :guilabel:`HR Settings` tab of employee form.
 If you do it that way, then this information can be used to track services.
 For now, just complete the form with the following information: